puneeth019/Bollywoodata/readme.md

-Plan is to get all data related to bollywood.
+Plan is to get complete bollywood data!